proinsias/an-independent-mind/docs/Books/A Force for Good.md

 do while in their grip. — location: [478](kindle://book?action=open&asin=B00NRQRWRS&location=478) ^ref-62023

 ---
+While we can’t control when we feel anger or fear—or how strongly—we can gain some control over what we do while in their grip. — location: [477](kindle://book?action=open&asin=B00NRQRWRS&location=477) ^ref-50026

+---
 there may be a bit of legitimacy to our grievances, are the disturbing emotions we feel way out of proportion? — location: [480](kindle://book?action=open&asin=B00NRQRWRS&location=480) ^ref-37514

 ---